tannerhelland/photodemon-dot-org/_posts/2015-04-06-photodemon-and-virustotal-com.md

 Similarly, PhotoDemon never requires administrative rights, so - like most software - you should always use it from inside a non-administrator account.
 This provides a system-level failsafe against dangerous behavior.

 And let's not forget the coolest thing about open-source projects - that you can review their source code yourself!
 There is (literally) nothing to hide in an open-source project like PhotoDemon.
-Here is its master source code link:
+Here is a link to its full source code:

 [https://github.com/tannerhelland/PhotoDemon](https://github.com/tannerhelland/PhotoDemon)